MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Establish direct connectivity (line of sight) between your domain controller and the Azure network

 Ensure that there's direct network connectivity (line of sight) between the network that has your domain controller and the network in which you'll deploy a SCOM managed instance.
-This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and Azure Monitor SCOM Managed Instance components such as management servers) can communicate with each other over the network.
+This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and Azure Monitor SCOM Managed Instance Preview components such as management servers) can communicate with each other over the network.

 If your domain controller or any other component is on-premises, you can establish the line of sight through Azure ExpressRoute or VPN.
 For more information, see [ExpressRoute documentation](/azure/expressroute/) and [Azure VPN Gateway documentation](/azure/vpn-gateway/).